 Signs your reptile is overheating

 Of course, to avoid heat exhaustion it’s imperative to stay in the know on the signs to look for if it were to occur.
-For most reptiles signs include shakiness or staggering, heavy panting, disorientation, or loss of consciousness.
+For most reptiles signs include shakiness, disorientation, loss of consciousness or sudden death.
 For you, this means summer involves even more frequent terrarium check ups than usual.
 If your reptile shows any of these signs, immediately take them to your local Greencross Vets for adequate care.